 Check the water quality for your beach

 Water quality changes daily, so remember to check it before starting your swim.
 Knowing the water quality helps protect you from exposure to bacteria and waterborne illnesses.
 Using Swim Guide makes it easy to stay informed.
-Download the free Swim Guide app on your mobile devices and check water quality as you go.
+You can even download the Swim Guide app on your mobile devices and check water quality as you go.

 Swim with a friend

 Open water swimming can be a social activity and swimming with a friend improves your safety.
 Invite a friend to travel beside you on a paddleboard, kayak or canoe.
 Your friend can help keep you on course and give you a chance to take a break if needed.

 Learn about the area you’d like to swim in.
 Is there boat traffic?
 Do lifeguards supervise the water?
 Are there any stormwater outlets nearby?
 Can you spot any wildlife?
 Knowing these details about your swimming route will enhance your open water swimming experience and keep you safe.